Killer2324/Tokens-Passwords-Manager-CLI/README.md

 ### Installation

 #### Install dependencies
-1. First you will have to execute the **bash script**.
+1. First, You have to execute the **bash script**.
-    This script will install all dependencies and configurate all for you
+    This script goint to install all dependencies and configurate all for you
     ```
     #with virtual enviroment
     sh install_dependencies.sh